No Products in the Cart

 Lavender studies suggest that compounds in lavender may stimulate activity in certain areas of the brain and influence the transmission of impulses between brain cells in ways that boost mood and produce a calming effect, which is also thought to boost sleep.

-Hibiscus is rich in powerful antioxidants and may therefore help prevent harm and disease caused by the build-up of free radicals which cause damage to your cells and can lead to serious illness such as cancers, so perhaps our ancestors were right.
+Hibiscus is rich in powerful antioxidants and may therefore help prevent harm and disease caused by the build-up of free radicals which cause damage to your cells and can lead to serious illness, so perhaps our ancestors were right.

 Hawthorn berry is a rich source of polyphenols, which are powerful antioxidant compound found in plants.
 Antioxidants help neutralise unstable molecules called free radicals that can harm your body when they are present at high levels.
 These molecules can come from poor diet, as well as environmental toxins like air pollution and cigarette smoke.